 The following exercises are designed to accelerate the process of memorizing every note on the fretboard.
-If you are methodic and practice this regularly for just a few minutes per day, you’re guaranteed to see results.
+If you are methodical and practice regularly for even just a few minutes per day, you’re almost guaranteed to see results.

-To benefit from them, there’s no need to play them to exhaustion.
+To benefit from these exercises, there’s no need to play them to exhaustion.

 You’ll find that your memory will gradually develop day by day with just a few minutes of each exercise, allowing you to reach your goal at a nice pace.